Deep Photonic Reservoir Computer Based on Frequency Multiplexing with Fully Analog Connection Between Layers: Methods

-Part of the circulating radiation is extracted by a 20/80 fiber coupler (C3), amplified by EDFA 3 and directed to the readout circuit.
-The readout consists of a multi-channel programmable spectral filter (PSF, \textit{Coherent II-VI Waveshaper}) and two photodiodes (PD 1 and PD 2), measuring each of the two PSF outputs.
+A part of the circulating radiation is extracted by a 20/80 fiber coupler (C 3), amplified by EDFA 3, and directed to the readout circuit.
+The readout consists of a multi-channel programmable spectral filter (PSF, \textit{Coherent II-VI Waveshaper}, with resolution $0.01$ dB) and two photodiodes (PD 1 and PD 2), measuring each of the two PSF outputs.
 The first PSF channel, connected to PD 1, is employed to measure the evolution of both reservoirs.
-The measurement procedure consists of selecting a single comb line using a band-pass filter and recording via PD 1 the intensity of that comb line.
-At the end of the procedure, the intensities of all the comb lines, i.e.\ the norm square of the components of vectors $\X{n}{1}$ and $\X{n}{2}$, are recorded on a computer.
-The output of the reservoir is then obtained by multiplying these intensities by the output weights $ \vert \W{out}{\text{T+}} \vert^2 $ and $- \vert \W{out}{\text{T-}} \vert^2$.
-Note that this operation could be realised by using two channels of the PSF to which one applies weights $\W{out}{\text{T+}}$ and $\W{out}{\text{T-}}$ respectively, sending the two outputs to two photodiodes, and taking the difference of the resulting currents, as described in \cite{Butschek2022}.
+The measurement procedure consists of selecting a single comb line per time, by setting a band-pass filter on the PSF channel, and recording the intensity of this comb line by PD 1.
+At the end of the procedure, the intensities of all comb lines, i.e.\ the norm square of the components of vectors $\X{n}{1}$ and $\X{n}{2}$, are recorded on a computer.
+Ridge regression is employed to train the output weights $ \W{out}{\text{A}} $ (with a regularization parameter of $10^{-5}$, considering neuron signals of the order of 1).
+The output of the reservoir is then obtained by multiplying measured line intensities by trained output weights.
+Note that the training can only be realized with the support of a digital computer, while the application of the output weights can be realized optically in the analog domain (Eq. \eqref{eq:TWOB}).

 \paragraph{Operation modes.}

 We use two operation modes: ``deep" and ``independent".